Alliedium/awesome-terraform/01-proxmox-vm-provisioning-basics/README.md

 "vm-cloud-init-shell" scripts (see [[Prerequisites]] section).

 ## Study the main configuration file
-The file `main.tf` is a required file in a Terraform project that defines the resources that will be created or managed by Terraform.
+The file `main.tf` is a file in a Terraform project that defines the resources that will be created or managed by Terraform.
 This file contains the main Terraform code for your project and is typically used to define the infrastructure resources you need to provision, such as virtual machines, storage accounts, or network interfaces.

 In `main.tf`, you will define the resources using the Terraform syntax, which consists of '`resource` blocks, `provider` blocks, and variables